Managing OCD can be challenging, but NAMI is here to provide support and information for you and your family.

-Contact the NAMI HelpLine at 1-800-950-NAMI (6264) or email@example.com if you have any questions about obsessive-compulsive disorders, or finding support and resources.
+Contact the NAMI HelpLine at 1-800-950-NAMI (6264) or email@example.com if you have any questions about obsessive-compulsive disorder, or finding support and resources.

-- Learn about obsessive-compulsive disorders.
+- Learn about obsessive-compulsive disorder.
 Education about your condition can empower you and motivate you to stick to your treatment plan.

 - Join a support group.
 Support groups can help you reach out to others facing similar challenges.